-Accommodation COVID-19 FAQ's
+Accommodation COVID-19 FAQs

-Here you can find frequently asked questions in relation to COVID-19 and how this might affect our accommodation contracts for September 2020 onwards.
-Please keep checking this page for the latest information.
+Here you can find frequently asked questions in relation to COVID-19 and how this might affect our accommodation contracts from September 2020 onwards at any of our campuses.

-Coventry University has committed to starting the September term on time, as planned, so we do not envisage a late start.
-In the unlikely event of a delayed start to the term, we will amend contracts in line with the new course dates.
+The university has committed to starting the September semester/block on time, as planned, and we do not envisage a late start.
+In the unlikely event of a delayed start to the term, we will amend the Licence to Occupy (contract) in line with the new semester/block dates.

 - Nationality or international status